fr33d00m/chatgpt-github-actions/README.md

-# Code Review with ChatGPT 3.5 Turbo
+# Code Review with ChatGPT 3.5 Turbo & GPT-4

 .This project aims to automate code review using the ChatGPT language model.
 It integrates  with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT.

+This fork is a complete rewrite of the original.
+It outputs only a single comment per PR event.
+It sends patch diff and final file state to GPT reviewers.
+It appends an Executive review at the bottom of the comment using Joe Rogan CTO persona to do the summary.
+He was picked for clarity and simplicity.

 # Setup